 2. Take Care of Yourself

-In order to mentally be there for someone, you need to take care of yourself first.
+To mentally be there for someone, you need to take care of yourself first.
 To offer your best support to someone during their time of need, you need to focus on your mental health and well-being.

 You need to take care of yourself to take care of someone in their health journey — it's as simple as that.